Fase20/automated-antipattern-detection/README.md

 3. After the successful completion of the verification phase, multiple graphs will appear in the "graphs" folder, one of each anti-pattern type (i.e. BLOB, CPS, P&F)
 4. The "config" folder ("res.config") contains the configuration files where the user can specify internal, external and system paramaters whose change will affect the detection of anti-patterns

-## Re-creating the experiements
+## Re-producing the experiements
 The tool-generated graphs from the evaluation section of the paper can be found [here](https://github.com/Fase20/automated-antipattern-detection/tree/master/evaluation_results), placed in the "evaluation_results" folder.
-In order to re-create them, perform the refactoring actions listed in our paper.
+Additionally, the models used for every scenario can be found here, under the "evaluation_models" folder.